-Envoke at 0.1 oz of product per acre can be mixed with Roundup brands of glyphosate, Touchdown HiTech, Touchdown Total, or Traxion and applied overtop of Roundup Ready Flex cotton from the 5-leaf (prefer 7-leaf) to the 12-leaf stage.
+Envoke at 0.1 oz of product per acre can be mixed with Roundup brands of glyphosate, Touchdown HiTech, or Touchdown Total and applied overtop of Roundup Ready Flex cotton from the 5-leaf (prefer 7-leaf) to the 12-leaf stage.
 Injury and plant stunting will likely occur; thus, this mixture should be tried on limited acreage.
 Envoke mixed with glyphosate will improve control of nutsedge, hemp sesbania, and larger Ipomoea morningglory (will not enhance smallflower morningglory control) compared to glyphosate alone.
+Directed applications are strongly encouraged to avoid crop injury.

 Sequence is a prepackaged mixture of the potassium salt of glyphosate and S-metolachlor.
-Applied at 2.5 pints per acre, Sequence is equivalent to 0.7 lb acid equivalent of glyphosate plus 1 pint of Dual Magnum.
+Applied at 2.5 pints per acre, Sequence is equivalent to 0.7 lb a.e. of glyphosate plus 1 pint of Dual Magnum.

 Staple LX can be mixed with glyphosate and applied overtop of Roundup Ready Flex cotton from the cotyledonary stage until 60 days prior to harvest.
-Staple LX is typically applied at 1.3 to 1.9 fluid ounces when tank mixed with glyphosate.
-Salvage applications do allow increased rates of Staple up to 3.8 fluid ounces (see label).
+Staple LX is typically applied at 1.3 to 1.9 fluid ounces when tank mixed with glyphosate, but with glyphosate-resistant Palmer amaranth being so common a Staple rate of 2.6 fluid ounces would be in order for Palmer amaranth between $\frac{1}{2}$ and 2 inch in height.
+Salvage applications do allow increased rates of Staple up to 3.8 fluid ounces (see label) and would be needed for larger pigweed; injury has not been fully tested at salvage rates.